Metrics in Detail

 Notes

 This definition accounts for the majority of cross-channel scenarios.
-For example, if the Customer sends an SMS during a phone call or if the customer starts a second messaging Contact just to say “thanks” (after the first contact was ended), these would still be considered an FCR success.
+For example, if the Customer sends an SMS during a phone call or if the Customer starts a second messaging Contact just to say “thanks” (after the first contact was ended), these would still be considered an FCR success.

-Note - Previous definition of FCR
+Previous definition of FCR

 The FCR definition described above applies to data beginning June 10, 2021.
 The previous definition described below is used in the “First Contact Resolution” and “First Contact Resolution by Agent” reports.